thebearingedge/http-public/README.md

 - Self-hosted.
 Set it up on your own VPS.
 - Supports HTTP messages and Web Sockets.
 - Supports different subdomains for different apps.
+- Use as few production dependencies as possible.
+Only includes [`commander`](https://www.npmjs.com/package/commander) for the CLI.

 ## Limitations

 - The server does not proxy raw TCP connections.
 Everything is done via HTTP requests and connection upgrades.
 - The server does not support HTTPS, you have to put it behind something like Nginx or Caddy.
+- No random subdomain generation.
+You just get a `409 Conflict` if you try to use the same subdomain for two different apps.
 - The client does not have any elegant logging.
 It only prints errors if they occur.
-- No random subdomain generation.
-You just get a `409 Conflict` if you try to use the same subdomain for two different apps.
-- Not published to `npm`.
+PRs welcome.

 ## How it Works

 ### Server

 Once the server is started, keep it running with something like `pm2`, `forever`, `supervisor`, or whatever and leave it alone.
 If you are using HTTPS (and you should), then you'll need to set up Nginx or Caddy in front of it and set up a wildcard TLS certificate that covers your domain name as well as the subdomains you'll be serving your individual local apps from.
-I've included an example Nginx config.
+I've included [an example Nginx config](https://github.com/thebearingedge/http-public/blob/master/nginx.example.conf) in the source repository.

 The server handles four different types of requests.